Kostecki/MEGAPi/README.md

 # MEGAPi
 Assorted documentation for setting up a Raspberry Pi Zero W as a WiFi hotspot with 3G connectivity for our MEGABoominator project.

-The project is using a Raspberry Pi Zero W (but other flavors of Pi should work) running Raspbian Stretch Lite (Version November 2017 at time moment).
+The project is using a Raspberry Pi Zero W (but other flavors of Pi should work) running Raspbian Stretch Lite (Version November 2017 as of March 2nd 2018).
 The repository contains a "*modified*" version of the Raspbian image for easily getting the project up and running as we need it.

 **These changes are:**